-2) Error : armlink : L6002: Could not open file errors=ver.txt
+• Error: armlink: L6002: Could not open file errors=ver.txt

-Caused by the double-dash ("--") missing from in front of "errors=ver.txt".
-If you do not prefix options with -- or - the linker will treat them as input files and fail the link step as it is unable to load all the specified files.
-The correct switch is "--errors=ver.txt"
+Caused by the double-dash (--) missing from in front of errors=ver.txt.
+If you do not prefix options with -- or - the linker treats them as input files and fails the link step because it is unable to load all the specified files.
+The correct switch is --errors=ver.txt